-Please join me in welcoming them!
+Please join me in welcoming Eszi!

-Learn more about Eszi and Kristin here!
+Learn more about Eszi here!

 If you're feeling curious about the cost or logistics of hiring us to cook for you, keep in mind that there are options when it comes to how often and how much.
 We cater to all preferences and budgets!
 My longest-standing clients are ones who have me cook about 3 dishes every other week.
 This is a great option for those who like to cook for themselves but need a break sometimes.
 It's also a great option for those who eat a different diet from other members of their household.